Raymond Spencer: Career

 Spencer believes that "value adding" to support growth in the resources sector presents economic opportunities for South Australia.
 He said in 2013: "Building businesses in the value chain that is going to support the resources industry.
 That's where the really big bang from the resources industry really comes."
 In 2013, Spencer also stated that he believed there was no future for the automotive industry in South Australia without subsidy, and that subsidies should be extended for a period of years while the state builds its advanced manufacturing capacity.
 He suggested that South Australia should "work like hell to create more and more advanced manufacturing, expand the defense industry [and] get the services businesses to the resources industry in place that will attract a lot of those skills."

 In 2014, Spencer was an investor in, board chairman or director of: a winery, a mining company, an energy company and a number of technology start-ups.
 As of 2015, Spencer remains an investor in and director of private companies, is a member of the investment committee of three US-based venture capital funds and is a director of Rubicon Technology.
 Spencer is also Chairman of Capgemini's Financial Services Global Business Unit and Signostics Limited and has acted as an advisor to corporations and not-for-profit groups.

 Spencer is optimistic about economic opportunities of South Australia's Mining industry, renewable energy resources, its agricultural products and emerging knowledge economy.
 He also believes that South Australia should consider major tax reform to make the region more attractive to investment and that the State's public sector needs to become more "customer" and "outcome" focused.
 He has advocated for tax reform since his appointment to the Economic Development Board and has been involved in an investigation undertaken by ICAC following the Gillman land sale controversy.

+Spencer was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for his "significant service to business, and to the community through a range of organisations".